kentico-ericd/xperience-community-sqlbrowser/docs/Usage-Guide.md

 ## Executing Queries

 Open the new **SQL browser** application in the **Development** category.
-All database tables are listed on the right side for reference, and you can click a table to automatically generate a SELECT query for that table.

 Enter your SQL query and click "Run."
+A list of all tables in your database can be seen by clicking the **Tables** button in the editor.
+If you click a table name, a SELECT query will be generated for you.

 ![Query](/images/editquery.png)